Storm chasing: Incidents

 For nearly sixty years, the only known chaser deaths were driving-related.
-As of 22 May 2024, there have been 4 direct storm chasing deaths and 12 indirect deaths.
+As of 25 December 2025, there are four known direct storm chasing deaths and twelve indirect deaths.
 Nearly half of the indirect deaths are a result of hydroplaning in conditions after a chase.

 The first was Christopher Phillips, a University of Oklahoma (OU) undergraduate student, who died in a hydroplaning accident when swerving to miss a rabbit in 1984.
 Other incidents included Jeff Wear driving home in East Texas from a Hurricane Dennis chase in 2005, and Fabian Guerra swerving to miss a deer while driving to a chase on I-80 in Iowa in 2009.
 A wrong-way driver resulted in a head-on collision that killed Andy Gabrielson who was on the Turner Turnpike (I-44) near Sapulpa, Oklahoma, returning to Luverne, Minnesota, from a chase in 2012.

 On 31 May 2013, an extreme event led to the first known chaser deaths inflicted directly by weather when the widest tornado ever recorded struck near El Reno, Oklahoma.
 Engineer Tim Samaras, his photographer son Paul, and meteorologist Carl Young were killed on a rural road by the tornado while doing in situ probe and infrasonic field research.
 An amateur storm chaser was also killed in the tornado in a separate vehicle.
 In an exceptional combination of events, the already large and rain-obscured yet partially translucent tornado swiftly swelled to 2.6 mi wide as it simultaneously changed direction and accelerated.
 Several other chasers were also struck and some injured by this tornado and its parent supercell's rear flank downdraft (RFD).